The Cooperative Extension Service offers a host of educational programs and services.

 Installation and maintenance of annual and perennial landscape plantings and warm

-and cool season turf beautify residential areas, municipal parks, green spaces, and commercial
+and cool season turf beautify residential areas, municipal parks, green spaces, and

 Benton County has some of the most active Master Gardeners in Arkansas.
 Master Gardeners